IverMartinson/RasterIver/readme.md

 - [ ] deltaTime variable or function. (function that returns pointer? function that returns the last deltatime value?)
 - [ ] make a function to set a custom debug prefix
 - [ ] add multiple texture support for objects
+- [ ] add support for normal maps
-- [ ] add support for normal/bump/height/displacement maps
+- [ ] add support for bump/height/displacement maps
 - [ ] add support for transparent textures
 - [ ] allow objects to have no texture
 - [ ] make checks for objects trying to have a texture, but no UV coords (generate them?)